Why do you not take insurance?

 When billing through an insurance company, they are required to look through specific parts of your counseling record to ensure your treatment follows their protocols for necessity.
 Insurance companies profit when you do not use their services.
 They often set high standards for claims to get accepted, which requires a lot of your private information to prove what treatment you need and why.

 Standardized Specifications for Treatment

 Because insurance companies are not staffed by trained mental health professionals, they create standardized treatment plans they will accept for each mental illness.
 If they see something they don’t deem necessary or disagree with a certain treatment method (such as length of treatment, type of treatment, etc.), they can decline authorization.
-While I respect the desire to help people quickly and efficiently, I think it should be up to the therapist and the client to determine the best treatment plan rather than an untrained third party.
+While we respect the desire to help people quickly and efficiently, we think it should be up to the therapist and the client to determine the best treatment plan rather than an untrained third party.

 Using the Medical Model

 Because mental health is complex, insurance companies utilize a medical model to determine necessary treatment specifications.
 They will only pay for services for medical reasons, which require a diagnosis.
 While many people do seek therapy for help with a specific diagnosis, this can get tricky with those who do not meet all the qualifiers or are only seeking therapy for growth and personal development.
 In these scenarios, a therapist is forced to apply less than perfect labels to get claims approved, risks having claims get denied and not getting paid, or is forced terminate therapy altogether.